 Loss in a small agricultural community travels fast.
 The family has been here for generations and so have the neighbours.
 If you are sending sympathy flowers from outside the area, the question is where to direct them: the family home, or the funeral director in Gordonvale.

 If you want flowers at the service, contact the funeral home directly for the date and address the arrangement to the deceased's name with the service date on the card.
 If you want flowers at the house for the family afterwards, use the home address and send within three days of the death.
 Keep the card message to one sentence.
 "Thinking of the whole family" is enough.
-The Florist's Choice Sympathy Bunch gives the florist room to build something that reads right for the setting and the relationship.
-In communities where the families go back to the early 1900s, the florist reads the card and adjusts the palette accordingly.
+The florist reads the card and builds to match the setting and the relationship.
+In communities where the families go back to the early 1900s, the palette gets adjusted accordingly.
 Formal white and green for an older generation.
 Softer pastels for someone younger.

 Stunning Pinks Bunch from $79.95.
 Delivery $16.95.